Ripich103/WindowsLightTextEditor/README.md

 - Full unicode support

 ## Installation
+# Use Git clone or download the zip file.

+## Use
-just know that settings and font folders have to be in the same directory as executable and dlls for it to find the cfg files and work flawlessly.
+settings and font folders have to be in the same directory as executable and dlls for it to find the cfg files and work flawlessly.